 - What we didn’t like

-Verdict: Worth the money to head up the tram and summit San Jacinto Peak!
+Verdict: We felt it was worth the money to head up the tram and summit San Jacinto Peak.

 Frequently Asked Questions about summitting San Jacinto Peak

 Do I have to pay for the Aerial Tramway to Summit San Jacinto Peak?